Particular/docs.particular.net/Content/NServiceBus/customizing-nservicebus-configuration.md

  The initialization code instructs NServiceBus to use a CustomConfigurationSource, passing in an instance of a new object: MyCustomConfigurationSource.
 Its GetConfiguration method provides data for RijndaelEncryptionServiceConfig directly in code, while allowing all other configuration sections to be retrieved from the config file.

-**IMPORTANT** : Add a reference to System.Configuration to use the ConfigurationManager object.
+**IMPORTANT** : Add a reference to `System.Configuration` to use the `ConfigurationManager` object.

-To do this when using the NServiceBus host, implement IWantCustomInitialization but this time on the class [implementing IConfigureThisEndpoint](the-nservicebus-host.md) .
+To do this when using the NServiceBus host, implement `IWantCustomInitialization` but this time on the class [implementing IConfigureThisEndpoint](the-nservicebus-host.md).